-The Company has received 1,500,000 common shares of Quest Rare Minerals Ltd. (Quest+) pursuant to the sale of a mineral property (Note 10).
+During the year ended November 30, 2015, the Company received 1,500,000 common shares of Quest Rare Minerals Ltd. (Quest+) at the fair value of \$150,000 pursuant to the sale of a mineral property (Note 9).
 The shares have been classified as available-for-sale financial instruments and, as a result, are measured at fair market value each reporting period with any change in fair value recognized through other comprehensive loss.

-At November 30, 2015, the Company had 1,500,000 common shares of Quest with a fair value of \$105,000.
+During the year ended November 30, 2016, the Company sold 1,500,000 common shares of Quest for gross proceeds of \$197,123 and accordingly, the Company recorded a gain on sale of marketable securities of \$47,123.